365Werk/etagconditionals/readme.md

 > __Important__ Since the internal `GET` request created will also pass through enabled middleware, you might run in to some cases where this is causing issues.
 For example: if you have a middleware that changes the response body that was not applied to the response that the `If-Match` etag belongs to, this will result in non-matching hashes.
 >
->For this scenario, this middleware sets a `X-Skip-MIddleware: true` header which you can use in other middleware to filter these requests.
+>For this scenario, this middleware sets a `X-From-Middleware: IfMatch` header which you can use in other middleware to filter these requests.
 Please note that since this header could also be set by a client, it should never be used to skip anything important like auth middleware.

 ### ifNoneMatch
 `Method: GET|HEAD`